bobgaynor/bobgaynor/README.md

-# Finding the Signal
+# ML & Security — Finding the Signal

-Combining security expertise with machine learning to reveal hidden threat patterns and move detection toward predictive intelligence.
+Working at the intersection of ML and security to uncover hidden patterns in noisy data and move detection toward predictive intelligence.

 ---